 The professor’s frequent use of the phrase became somewhat of a joke in our home.
 If I inquired about something around the house or asked my husband a question, he would often look at me and say (in his best imitation of the professor’s voice), “Check the website.”

-Although humorous, the professor’s intent in using the same answer was most likely that he wanted students to do what they needed to before they could expect an action from him.
+Although humorous, the professor’s intent in directing students to his course website every time someone asked a question was most likely that he wanted students to do what they needed to before they could expect an action from him.

-Spiritually, we can apply this same “check the website” principle when we start to feel that God isn’t blessing us.
-Although God isn’t as gruff as my husband’s instructor, and certainly wants us to come to Him and ask when we don’t know the answer in a situation, there are times that we can examine our actions against God’s Word and discover that we aren’t reaping what we want in a particular area because of what we are sowing.
+Spiritually, we can apply this same “check the website” principle when we feel like we aren’t receiving His blessings.
+Although God isn’t as gruff as my husband’s instructor and wants us to come to Him and ask when we don’t know the answer in a situation, there are times that we can examine our actions against God’s Word and discover that we aren’t reaping what we want in a particular area because of what we are sowing.

 In his devotional My Utmost for His Highest, Oswald Chambers explains how we should all “turn up” or check the “spiritual index.”
 According to Merriam-Webster.com, an “index” is a device (such as the pointer, called a “gnomon,” on a sundial) that gives a particular value or an indicator that leads us to a conclusion:

 Never say it is not God’s will to give you what you ask, don’t sit down and faint, but find out the reason, turn up the index.
 Are you rightly related to your wife, to your husband, to your children, to your fellow-students … Have I been asking God to give me money for something I want when there is something I have not paid for?
 Have I been asking God for liberty while I am withholding it from someone who belongs to me? … If we turn up the index, we will see very clearly what is wrong — that friendship, that debt, that temper of mind.”